-Antifreeze, rock salt, and other ice melting chemicals are often used to keep cars running and to melt snow so it’s easier to navigate wintery sidewalks, driveways, and roads.
-However, antifreeze can contain ethylene glycol, a substance that is sweet to the taste but is poisonous to pets.
+Antifreeze, rock salt, or chemicals (such as ice melt) are often used to keep cars running and to melt snow for easier navigation of wintery sidewalks, driveways, and roads.
+However, antifreeze can contain ethylene glycol, a substance that is sweet to the taste but poisonous to pets.

 Symptoms of antifreeze poisoning in pets include “drunken” behavior, such as nausea/vomiting and wobbly walking, which can escalate to seizures and coma.
 Warning signs of salt ingestion include vomiting, diarrhea, lethargy, not eating, excessive thirst and/or urination, incoordination, tremors and seizures.
 If you’ve observed these poisoning symptoms or suspect your pet has ingested antifreeze, contact your vet immediately — the sooner, the better.

-It’s best to keep pets indoors, where it’s warm, as much as possible during the winter.
-Different animals have different tolerance levels, and paws can get red and irritated with the cold, snow and ice.
-Of course, you can still take your pets out for walks — just make them shorter to prevent cold weather illnesses like hypothermia and frostbite.
+It’s best to keep pets indoors where it’s warm as much as possible during the winter.
+Different animals have different tolerance levels.
+And, paws can get red and irritated with the cold, snow and ice.
+Of course, you can still take your pets out for walks.
+Just keep them shorter to prevent cold weather illnesses like hypothermia and frostbite.

-Remember that thick fur coats give pets additional protection against the cold, so rather than shaving pets as winter approaches, trim longer hair (especially around the feet) to minimize clinging snow, ice, and chemicals.
-When you’re out, you can also consider dressing your pet in booties and a sweater or jacket to keep their feet and fur clean, dry, and snow-free.
+Remember that thick fur coats give pets additional protection against the cold.
+Rather than shaving pets as winter approaches, trim longer hair (especially around feet) to minimize clinging snow, ice, and chemicals.
+When you’re out, consider dressing your pet in booties and a sweater or jacket to keep their feet and fur clean, dry, and snow-free.

-It’s difficult to put a time frame on being outside, as it can depend on the temperature, conditions, and what type of shelter a dog or cat may have.
+It’s difficult to put a time frame on being outside.
+It can depend on the temperature, conditions, and what type of shelter a dog or cat may have.
 We suggest not having animals outside overnight in cold weather or unsupervised when you’re not home.
-If pets are outside in cold weather, have an option for shelter and access to water that can’t be blocked by drifting snow and ice, even if they are only outside for an hour.
+If pets are outside in cold weather, even for an hour, have an option for shelter.
+Also, make sure pets have access to water that can’t be blocked by drifting snow and ice.
 Even cats that typically stay outdoors should be able to get inside someplace warm.

-Also, remember that leaving a pet in a car during winter can be just as dangerous as in the heat of summer, with temperatures quickly reaching unhealthy levels.
+Remember that leaving a pet in a car during winter can be just as dangerous as in the heat of summer.
+Temperatures can quickly reach unhealthy levels.
 Rather than leaving a pet in the car alone in cold weather, consider curbside delivery, bring a passenger, or leave your pet at home when possible.

-Signs of a pet being outside too long in the cold can include red or irritated paws, paws that have started to bleed because ice has gotten stuck between toes, shaking/shivering, lethargy, pale, blue or grey gums, and tongue, or the fur or skin is cold to touch.
-Contact us if you have any concerns about these potential cold weather pet emergencies.
+Signs of a pet being outside too long in the cold can include red or irritated paws, paws that have started to bleed because ice has gotten stuck between toes, shaking/shivering, lethargy, pale or blue gums/tongue, and fur or skin that is cold to touch.
+Contact us if you have concerns about these potential cold weather pet emergencies.

 If you’re feeling cold outside, remember that your pet probably is, too.
-Since pets can’t exactly articulate if they’re feeling bad, it’s up to you to take notice.
-Every now and then, check your pet’s paws for signs of cold weather damage or injuries, and take notice of any behavior changes, which could be symptoms of cold weather illnesses in your pets.
+Since pets can’t speak up if they’re feeling bad, it’s up to you to take notice.
+Every now and then, check your pet’s paws for signs of cold weather damage or injuries.
+Also, take notice of any behavior changes, which could be symptoms of cold weather illnesses in your pets.

-This may be a good time for a yearly veterinary checkup since cold weather can worsen some medical conditions, such as arthritis or diabetes, especially in older pets.
-Also remember that bathing too often can reduce natural skin oils and increase dryness or scaling which is a more common pet concern during winter.
+This may be a good time for a yearly veterinary checkup.
+Cold weather can worsen some medical conditions, such as arthritis or diabetes, especially in older pets.
+Also, remember that bathing too often can reduce natural skin oils and increase dryness or scaling which is a more common pet concern during winter.

 Pets can be mischievous, and that gets them into accidents.
 Due to the especially lethal nature of antifreeze for dogs and cats, consider using products that contain propylene glycol rather than ethylene glycol and be sure to clean up any spills right away, including checking for leaks under cars.

-While on walks or outdoors, pets can step in ice, and chemicals which can be irritating to skin and dangerous if ingested.
-Be sure to wipe or wash and dry your pet’s paws (including between the toes), legs, and stomach after spending time outside, or use booties to protect paws from cold and chemicals.
+While on walks or outdoors, pets can step in ice and chemicals which can be irritating to skin and dangerous if ingested.
+Be sure to wipe or wash and dry your pet’s paws (including between the toes), legs, and stomach after spending time outside.
+You can also use booties to protect paws from cold and chemicals.

 In addition, be sure to check for pets around your car in winter, especially those that have recently been turned off.
 Cats, in particular, may take shelter on or near a car parked outside.
 Fireplaces and space heaters can also pose potential risks to pets in winter.
 Train your pets to stay away from heat sources, and never leave pets unattended near a fireplace.

 In the flurry of winter activity, take time to notice your pet.
-Just this small act can make all the difference in preventing cold weather pet issues from developing.
+Just this small act can make all the difference for cold weather pet safety.
 By keeping your pet safe, happy, and warm, you’ve already fought half the battle when it comes to protecting your pet from the worst issues brought on by winter weather.